Nevada County, California: Public transportation

-Gold Country Lift is the paratransit bus company providing door to door service for seniors and persons with disabilities in Grass Valley, Nevada City, and Penn Valley.
+Nevada County Now is the paratransit bus company providing door to door service for seniors and persons with disabilities in Grass Valley, Nevada City, and Penn Valley.

 Airports

 Nevada County Air Park is a general-aviation airport located just east of Grass Valley.

 Truckee Tahoe Airport is a general-aviation airport in Truckee, partially in Nevada County and partially in Placer County.

+Alta Sierra Airport is a private-aviation airport located south of Grass Valley.